nnellans/bash-guide/README.md

 [ string ]              # the given string's length is greater than 0
-[ -n string ]           # same as above. this is the preferred form [ -z string ]           # the given string's length is 0 [ string1 = string2 ]   # string1 is equal to string2. don't use this form, as it can be confused with assignment
+[ -n string ]           # same as above. this is the preferred form [ -z string ]           # the given string's length is 0 [ string1 = string2 ]   # string1 is equal to string2. don't use this, often confused with assignment
 [ string1 == string2 ]  # same as above. this is the preferred form
 [ string1 != string2 ]  # string1 is not equal to string2